 While brushing your teeth excessively and aggressively can cause gum recession, inadequate dental care will also cause your gums to recede.
 Not giving enough time and effort to brush, floss and rinse your teeth will cause plaque to turn into tartar which is a hard substance that can get stuck between your teeth.
 This will pave the way for your gums to recede.

 Symptoms of Receding Gums

 Symptoms of receding gums include swollen gums, exposed tooth roots, bad breath, bleeding when you brush or floss your teeth and shrinking gums.
-If you experience any of these symptoms and you live in Indian Land, SC or its surrounding areas, contact Carolina Dentistry @ The StateLine immediately to get proper treatment.
+If you experience any of these symptoms, contact Carolina Dentistry @ The StateLine immediately to get proper treatment.

 Treatment for Receding Gums